open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/achievement.md

 2. [Adding or Editing Achievement](#adding-or-editing-achievement)
 3. [Adding Achievements & Reference](#adding-achievements-&-reference)

-## Navigating To The Achievment Page
+## Navigating To The Achievement Page
 As you can see below, once you are in your planet dashboard you can access the page on the bottom left (Red box):

 ![Access Achievement](images/planet-achievement-dashboard.png)